PARKCHEOLHEE-lab/sam-3d/README.md

 ## Installation

 ### Vessl Environment Setup
-To set up the DiffuScene environment in Vessl, set the Custom Image to `docker.io/cjfl2343/sam-3d:0.0.2`.
+To set up the SAM3D environment in Vessl, set the Custom Image to `docker.io/cjfl2343/sam-3d:0.0.2`.
 This image was made for this project.
 The Docker image comes from the [`Dockerfile.sam-3d`](Dockerfile.sam-3d) file in this repository.
 **Since this image uses CUDA 12.1 and SAM 3D requires at least 32GB of VRAM for multi-object inference, it is recommended to use a node `eve-s01`, `space-01` or similar node.**